Latest complication from diverticulitis lands director in hospital

 Her initial medical story: We first helped Deb in 2015 with complications from life-threatening diverticulitis, then with colon surgery.
 At the time, Deb was self-employed, without health insurance, faced up to $20,000 in medical bills and needed help with essential living expenses because keeping a regular work schedule was difficult during her recovery.
 The Denver Actors Fund, still largely in its infancy, was able to support her then with $3,295.

 The latest chapter: On December 26, Deb was taken to the ER and treated for severe dehydration, a long-term side effect of her type of colon surgery, and was kept on an IV-injection therapy for 28 hours.
 After insurance, Deb was left with a $1,788.96 bill, which The Denver Actors Fund Board of Directors has voted unanimously to pay.
-To date, The Denver Actors Fund has now made $5,084 available to Deb for her medical expenses.
+To date, including targeted donations from the community, The Denver Actors Fund has now made $5,134 available to Deb for her medical expenses.

 How you can help us help Deb Flomberg more: If you would like to direct a specific donation to Deb, simply mail checks made out to Denver Actors Fund with Deb Flomberg-Rollins’s name written in the topic field, to P.O.
 Box 11182, Denver, CO 80211.
 Or use this donation link.
 In the special instructions field, be sure to designate that your donation is targeted to Deb Flomberg-Rollins.